Skip to main content

 Create a new integration

 From the integrations page, click the New Integration button.
 Select Quickstart to create a new integration from scratch.
-Then, give your integration a name like "My First Integration."
+Then, give your integration a name like "My First Integration" and select Universal Webhook as your trigger.

 Fetch data from an API